true-wealth/3a-transfer-reference/index.md

 ### What if a client has no contribution or purchase made in a year?

 *   Each number always contains exactly the same number of digits.
 If, for example, no purchase is made in a year, this is entered as `0000`.
 This ensures that the code always has the same length and can be read by the system.
-*   Example: Mike Mustermann made no purchases for 2026 and paid no regular contributions in 2027.
-The code then looks like this: `Mike Mint;Mustermann MiA2700120320350000000...0098`
+*   Example: Mike Mint Mustermann Miller made no purchases for 2026 and paid no regular contributions in 2027.
+The code then looks like this: `Mike M;Mustermann MiA2700120320350000000...0098`
-    *   `Mike Mint;Mustermann Mi` → Name
+    *   `Mike M;Mustermann Mil` → Name
     *   `A` → version
     *   `27` → reference year
     *   `00120` → CHF 120 regular contributions in 2027